0xPolygon/polygon-docs/docs/pos/how-to/bridging/ethereum-polygon/ethereum-to-matic.md

 It is recommended to use constructors to pass in variables, but for the purpose of this demo, we'll simply hardcode these two addresses:

-Following is how our `Sender.sol` looks like:
+Following is what our `Sender.sol` looks like:

 ```jsx title="Sender.sol"